LeRoy McVey Bickett

 Miss D. Agnes Bickett, daughter of Mrs. George Bickett of Yellow Springs, became the bride of Willoughby J. Chapman of Galveston, Texas, Monday, the quiet service taking place at the home of the officiating clergyman, the Rev. D. D. Dodds, on East Market street.
 The bridal pair was unattended.
 The bride wore a tailored suit in taupe.
 Following the ceremony Mr. and Mrs. Chapman started for Cleveland, and they will visit Mr. Chapman's mother and sisters in that city and Akron.
 They expect to be in Yellow Springs for a short visit before going to their home in Galveston.
 Mr. Chapman, who is an Englishman by birth, is a wholesale grocer and dealer in ship supplies at Galveston.
 Mrs. Chapman has been in Milwaukee for the past year, having been engaged there as bookkeeper for The Petley Rubber Manufacturing Company.
 She came home two weeks ago to prepare for her marriage.

-The WWI Draft Registration Card and Registrar's Report dated September 12, 1918, at Milwaukee, WI, shows Leroy McVey Bickett was judged OK.
-L M Bickett signed his name on the form.
+The WWI Draft Registration Card and Registrar's Report dated September 12, 1918, at Milwaukee, WI, shows Leroy McVey Bickett (age 35) was judged OK.
+L. M. Bickett signed his name on the form.
 Tall Height, Stout Build, Dk Brown Hair and Gray Eyes.
-He was employed as Superintendent of Petley Rubber Mfg.
+He is employed as Superintendent of Petley Rubber Mfg.
 Co., 241 Oregon Street, Milwaukee, WI.
-He was living at 565 Van Remuadt, Milwaukee, WI.
-His wife, Gertrude P. Bickett of Yellow Springs, OH was his nearest relative.
+He is living at 565 Van Remuadt, Milwaukee, WI.
+His wife, Gertrude P. Bickett of Yellow Springs, OH, was his nearest relative.

 The WWI Draft Registration Card and Registrar's Report for Wesley Harrigan.